 - GT (70%): the evaluation will consist of a final exam.
-It will include both theoretical and practical exercises.

-- PT (30%): the evaluation will consist of both an exam at the end of term and a number of in-class activities throughout the course.
-20 % of the grade will be obtained during the course.
-The remaining 10% will be obtained during the final exam.
+It will include both theoretical and practical exercises. - PT (30%): the evaluation will consist of a number of in-class activities throughout the course.

-Finally, the grade corresponding to the activities developed during the course (20%) will be preserved for the resit exam (July).
-The remaining (80%) will be evaluated in the final exam
+Finally, the grade corresponding to the activities developed during the course (30%) will be preserved for the resit exam (July).
+The remaining (70%) will be evaluated in the final exam.